NSS and NASA Ames Space Settlement Contest

 Plagiarism is particularly sad for teams when one team member plagiarizes and the others are ethical.
 For teams, we recommend that students check each other for plagiarism.

 - If your entry is longer that 5-10 pages, consider including a one page executive summary on the best features of your entry.
 Be sure to include original ideas, major focus, and any parts particularly well done in the executive summary.
 This will help the judges find the best parts of your entry.

-- Avoid including technical material not directly related to your space settlement.
+- Avoid including technical material not directly related to your space settlement or settlement related issue.
 This is a space settlement contest and marginally related material will make it difficult for the judges.
 If they can't find your space settlement elements easily you won't score well.